1. Ropes and Zip Line Courses

 Although some children may turn up their noses at the prospect of visiting an art museum while on vacation, our National Museum of Wildlife Art offers a multitude of fun (and education) for kids.
 Visit the Children’s Gallery, a self-directed area for kids that includes a hands-on artist’s studio, a life-size diorama, animal costumes, reading nook and puppet theater.
 There are also “Critter Cases” that can be checked out for free at the admissions desk.
 These provide a fun way for kids and parents to engage with the art while they explore the museum.

-The newest—and cutest!—addition to the museum’s world-renowned Sculpture Trail is Stewart Steinhauer’s solid granite buffaloes.
-Climb on them, play on them, and photograph them!
+The cutest addition to the museum’s world-renowned Sculpture Trail is Stewart Steinhauer’s solid granite buffaloes.
+Climb on them, play on them and photograph your kids on them!

 Cost: $14 adult; $6 children ages 5-18; $2 additional children; free for kids under 5.